mpv-player/mpv/DOCS/man/en/vf.rst

     output doesn't provide working direct screenshot support.
 Note that it is not always safe to insert this filter by default.
 See the ``Taking screenshots`` section for details.

+screenshot_force
+    Same as ``screenshot``, but prefer it over VO based screenshot code.

 sub
     Moves subtitle rendering to an arbitrary point in the filter